IsGameliel/Master-the-Bash-Shell-A-Comprehensive-Guide-to-Scripting-Like-a-Pro/README.md

-# Master the Bash Shell: A Comprehensive Guide to Scripting Like a Pro
+# Mastering the Bash Shell: A Comprehensive Guide to Scripting Like a Pro
 ## Author
 **Ibiso Eugene**<br>
 **[Twitter](https://twitter.com/ibiso_eugene)**<br>